jakubjanak2004/TravellingSalesmanSolver/README.md

 ## Branch and Bound Algorithm

-Branch and Bound (B&B) are a powerful algorithms for finding exact solutions to problems in Combinatorial Optimization, particularly Linear Programs.
+Branch and Bound (B&B) are a powerful algorithms for finding exact solutions to problems in Combinatorial Optimization, particularly Integer Linear Programs.
 It systematically explores the search space while eliminating branches (subproblems) that cannot lead to a better solution than the current best.
 We will be using the B&B algorithm for solving the Traveling Salesman Problem (TSP).